Bahay kubo

 The báhay kúbo, kubo, or payág (in the Visayan languages), is a type of stilt house indigenous to the Philippines.
-It is the traditional basic design of houses among almost all the lowlanders of the entire Philippines.
+It is the traditional basic design of houses among almost all the lowlanders of the entire Philippines, and also frequently seen in Philippine Provinces.
 Often serving as an icon of Philippine culture, its design heavily influenced the Spanish colonial-era bahay na bato's architecture.

 The English term nipa hut is also usually used interchangeably with báhay kúbo, although not all báhay kúbo use nipa materials or are huts.
 Both "nipa hut" and báhay kúbo are also used incorrectly to refer to similar but different vernacular architecture in the Philippines.

 Etymology

 The Filipino term báhay kúbo roughly means "country house", from Tagalog.
 The term báhay ("house") is derived from Proto-Malayo-Polynesian *balay referring to "public building" or "community house"; while the term kúbo ("hut" or "[one-room] country hut") is from Proto-Malayo-Polynesian *kubu, "field hut [in rice fields]".

 The term "nipa hut", introduced during the Philippines' American colonial era, refers to the hut version of bahay kubo.
 While nipa leaves were the thatching (pawid) material often used for the roofs, not all bahay kubo are huts or used nipa materials.